chamanthaathapaththu/ArcGISPro_MapSeries_PNGExport/README.md

 ## 3. Step by Step Guide

+Follow these steps to execute the code (Demonstration is provided in this [YouTube Tutorial](https://www.youtube.com/watch?v=IgkXu33A6YI)).

 1. Open an ArcGISPro project (containing the data and the layout that needed to be exported).

 3. Create a **spatial map series** in the layout that needs to be exported. <br> Check out this [YouTube Tutorial](https://www.youtube.com/watch?v=MNG381rli24) to learn how to create map series.